-A portion of Lemonade's proportional reinsurance program expired on June 30, 2021.
-We renewed the majority of the expiring reinsurance contracts at terms that are very similar to the prior agreements.
-As the business continued to grow and diversify, and with stability in our insurance results, we decreased the overall share of proportional reinsurance from 75% of premium to 70%.
-In addition, we purchased a new reinsurance program to protect us against natural catastrophe risk in the U.S. that exceed \$60 million in losses.
+A portion of Lemonade's proportional reinsurance program expired on June 30, 2021 and on June 30, 2022.
+As the business continued to grow and diversify, and with stability in our insurance results, we decreased the overall share of proportional reinsurance from 75% of premium to 55% effective July 1, 2022.
+In addition, we purchased a reinsurance program to protect us against natural catastrophe risk in the U.S. that exceeds \$80 million in losses effective July 1, 2022.
 Other non-proportional reinsurance contracts were renewed with terms similar to the expiring contracts.